ARMmbed/yotta/docs/tutorial/privaterepos.md

 The shorthand GitHub URL is formed of two parts: `<username>/<reponame>` where `<username>` is the GitHub user or organisation name of the repository owner and `<reponame>` is the name of the repositiry. e.g. the `yotta` repositry can be found at `ARMmbed/yotta`.

-You can specify a particular branch or tag to use by providing it in the URL.
+You can specify a particular branch, tag or commit to use by providing it in the URL.
 The supported GitHub URL formats are:

 ```
 username/reponame
-username/reponame#<versionspec>
 username/reponame#<branchname>
 username/reponame#<tagname>
+username/reponame#<commit>
 ```